 Both countries are working towards deepening their Counter-terrorism cooperation.
 Pakistan supports china strategy on the issue of Muslim separatism in Xinjiang.
 It has killed and extradited many of Uighurs to China.
 In return, China has supplied an increasing amount of counter-terrorism equipment, such as explosive scanners, to Pakistan.
 Both also collaborate to check East Turkestan Islamic Movement (ETIM) and call the group their “common enemy”.

 The “Friendship-2016” joint anti-terrorism training of the Chinese and Pakistani armies was held at Pakistani national anti-terrorism training center on October 18, 2016.
-This was the sixth “Friendship” joint anti-terrorism training between the special operations forces of China and Pakistan.
 Focused on “anti-terrorism combat by special operations units in mountains and urban residential areas”, the training was aimed at exchanging anti-terrorism skills and tactics and sharing experience in the building, training and real combat of the special operations forces.
 During the joint anti-terrorism training, two sides also performed actual-troop live-ammunition comprehensive exercises with a view to improving the soldiers’ tactical and real combat capability, enriching the pragmatic training cooperation between the two militaries, and deepening their traditional friendship.

 China is also concerned with security of its heavy investment in Pakistan from the Karakorum Highway in the north of the country to the seaport of Gwadar in the south.
 In a bid to address their fears, Pakistan last year created an army division, to focus specifically on protecting CPEC projects and Chinese workers.
 Reports have said that Pakistan deployed a 15,000-strong military force to protect Chinese nationals working on various projects linked to the CPEC.
 This includes 9,000 Pakistan Army soldiers and 6,000 para-military forces personnel.
 Officials expect the CPEC projects to significantly boost Pakistan’s economic growth above the current 5 percent a year.
 China has become increasing concerned about al-Qaeda linked terrorism originating in Pakistan and sought help to set up military bases on Pakistani soil to deal with the problem.